rsun1996/Chicago-Crime/Output/README.md

-This folder is for outputing data
+This folder is for saving any output for the project